Claude Cohen-Tannoudji: Early life

-Cohen-Tannoudji was born in Constantine, French Algeria, to Algerian Jewish parents Abraham Cohen-Tannoudji and Sarah Sebbah.
+Cohen-Tannoudji was born in Constantine, French Algeria, to Algerian Sephardic Jewish parents Abraham Cohen-Tannoudji and Sarah Sebbah.
 When describing his origins Cohen-Tannoudji said: "My family, originally from Tangier, settled in Tunisia and then in Algeria in the 16th century after having fled Spain during the Inquisition.
 In fact, our name, Cohen-Tannoudji, means simply the Cohen family from Tangiers.
 The Algerian Jews obtained the French citizenship in 1870 after Algeria became a French colony in 1830."

 After finishing secondary school in Algiers in 1953, Cohen-Tannoudji left for Paris to attend the École Normale Supérieure.
 His professors included Henri Cartan, Laurent Schwartz, and Alfred Kastler.

 In 1958 he married Jacqueline Veyrat, a high school teacher, with whom he has three children.
 His studies were interrupted when he was conscripted into the army, in which he served for 28 months (longer than usual because of the Algerian War).
 In 1960 he resumed working toward his doctorate, which he obtained from the École Normale Supérieure under the supervision of Alfred Kastler and Jean Brossel at the end of 1962.